 \section{Abstract}

 IXPE has enabled the X-ray polarizations of many blazars to be measured.
-We analyze X-ray spectropolarimetric data for all high synchrotron peaked blazars observations published by the IXPE team.
-We find that there are no statistically significant correlations between the X-ray polarimetric properties of the blazars and their X-ray spectral properties.
-This implies that there is no connection between the energy distribution of the X-ray emitting electrons and the uniformity of the magnetic field in the X-ray emitting regions of these blazars.
-We also find that the X-ray polarizations vary significantly between blazars and observations of the same blazar, implying the level of uniformity of the magnetic field in the X-ray emitting region is highly variable.
-This result will inform future theoretical work and potentially help narrow down the acceleration process of the synchrotron electrons.
+We perform the first population study for high synchrotron peaked blazars observed using IXPE using a uniform X-ray data analysis.
+We find a potential statistically significant correlation between the X-ray spectral curvature, $\beta$, and the X-ray polarization degree $\Pi_x$.
+More data is needed to determine whether this correlation is robust.
+The lack of any other correlations may imply that there is little connection between the energy distribution of the X-ray emitting electrons and the uniformity of the magnetic field in the X-ray emitting regions of these blazars.
+These results will inform future theoretical work and potentially help narrow down the acceleration process of the synchrotron electrons.